Changing the Kernel During Training Leads to Double Descent in Kernel Regression: Kernel Gradient Descent with Non-Constant Kernels

 \end{lemma}

-For KRR (or KGD/KGF), with a constant bandwidth, the hyper-parameters $\lambda$ and $\sigma$ have to be carefully selected in order to obtain a good performance.
+For KRR (and KGD/KGF), with a constant bandwidth, the hyper-parameters $\lambda$ and $\sigma$ have to be carefully selected to obtain a good performance.
 This is usually done by cross-validation, where the data is split into training and validation data, or marginal likelihood maximization, where the hyper-parameters are optimized together with the model parameters.
-When starting with a large bandwidth that gradually decreases to zero during training, and training until convergence, the issue of hyper-parameter selection is in some sense circumvented since we use many different values of $\sigma$ and $t$ during training.
-However, instead of bandwidth and regularization, the minimum $R^2$ speed, $v_{R^2}$, which controls the decrease of $\sigma$, has to be selected.
-But since $R^2$ is a normalized quantity, this hyper-parameter tends to generalize well across data sets.
-Our empirical experience is that the choice $v_{R^2}=0.05$ leads to good performance.
+When starting with a large bandwidth that gradually decreases to zero during training, and training until convergence, the issue of hyper-parameter selection is in some sense circumvented since many different values of $\sigma$ and $t$ are used during training.
+Nonetheless, instead of bandwidth and regularization, the minimum $R^2$ speed, $v_{R^2}$, which controls the decrease of $\sigma$, has to be selected.
+However, since $R^2$ is a normalized quantity, this hyper-parameter tends to generalize well across data sets.
+As demonstrated in Section \ref{sec:exps}, $v_{R^2}=0.1$ usually leads to good performance.